thorpej/CoPicoVision/README.md

 ## Design details
 I spent some time mulling over how I wanted to approach this board.
-I considered doing an all-SMT board (except for the stuff that was only available as through-hole), but for the first version of the bgoard I ultimately went with mostly through-hole parts (except for the power supply) in order to try and keep a more retro look.
+I considered doing an all-SMT board (except for the stuff that was only available as through-hole), but for the first version of the board I ultimately went with mostly through-hole parts (except for the power supply) in order to try and keep a more retro look.